With new stadium, Las Vegas will enter race for major events

 Look no further than the University of Phoenix Stadium in Glendale, Arizona, as the perfect example for what to expect in Las Vegas with a state-of-the-art venue.

-The home of the Arizona Cardinals has hosted a Super Bowl, a college football national title game and this weekend’s college basketball’s Final Four all in the past three years.
+The home of the Arizona Cardinals has hosted a Super Bowl, a college football national title game and this weekend’s college basketball Final Four all in the past three years.

 “Getting a new stadium is absolutely the reason why we’re hosting these events,” said Tom Sadler, the president and CEO of the Arizona Sports and Tourism Authority.
 “Without a domed stadium, you’re for sure not getting a Final Four.